 With simple steps and a little consistency, you can improve the overall health of your children by helping them avoid exposure to secondhand smoke.
 In the end, this can mean better health for everyone, including yourself!

 Air Purifiers: Are They a Viable Choice for Reducing Smoke Exposure?One of the best ways to improve your home’s air quality is by using an air purifier with a HEPA filter, and there is solid evidence that it can be effective for removing smoke as well.
 A study from the University of Michigan found that properly-sized air filter systems can lower particulate matter in a smoker’s home.
 However, the study found that proper operation is key, as there must be the right air exchange rates and the filter must be able to maintain performance over a long period.

 Fortunately, Oransi has two high-quality air purifiers that are perfect for removing smoke.
 These purifiers use the latest technologies, including HEPA filters and activated carbon, to create cleaner air in your home.

-EJ Air PurifierThe EJ120 air purifier is made in the USA and has an efficient and quiet German motor that gives the unit outstanding performance.
-It removes 99.99% of airborne allergens and particles, making it ideal for removing tobacco smoke from a home.
+mod HEPA Air PurifierThe mod HEPA air purifier has an efficient and quiet motor that gives the unit outstanding performance.
+It removes 99.6% of airborne allergens and particles, making it ideal for removing tobacco smoke from a home.
 It not only tackles smoke, it can also trap bacteria, pollen, pet dander, and dust.

 Excellent Air Purifiers for Your Home or OfficeIf you want more information about air purifiers, HEPA filters, activated carbon, and smoke removal, contact the team at Oransi today.
 We’ll make sure you have the right information to make a fully informed decision on your air-purifier purchase.